alixedi/land/apps/lituk.md

 banner:
   title: Pass your **Life in the UK Test** *without* reading the Book
   subtitle: |-
-    * ✓    1000 carefully prepared Questions
+    * ✓    1000 Questions
-    * ✓    Strategies to boost your confidence
+    * ✓    Based on official Book
     * ✓    Unlimited Mock Tests

+      ✓    Exclusive features
   image: ../assets/uploads/complete.png
 features:
   - title: Don't Spend Long Hours Reading the Book
-    description: The questions in Life in the UK app covers entire content of Life in the UK official Handbook.
+    description: The questions in the Life in the UK app covers the entire content of Life in the UK official Handbook.
 So you don't need to read the book anymore.
-      Only practicing from this app can guarantee your success.
+Only practising from this app can guarantee your success.
     image: ../assets/uploads/practice-4-.jpg
   - title: Revise all the questions you find tricky
-    description: "Day before your real test, would it not be neat if you could revise all the questions that you found tricky?
+    description: The day before your real test, would it not be neat if you could revise all the questions that you found tricky?
 The Life in the UK Untangled app has just the thing.
-It keeps track of all the questions you found tricky and stores them in a handy list for revision.  "
+It keeps track of all the questions you found tricky and stores them in a handy list for revision.
     image: ../assets/uploads/revise-3-.jpg
   - title: Instantly search for a word or a phrase
     description: No more "Was Elizabeth 1 the daughter of Anne Boleyn or Catherine